marcocen/mhn_cowrie/README.md

 configures it.
 In doing so it ensures that python2.7, pip and virtualenv are installed; it also installs supervisord.

-### Setup Requirements

-The supplied user is expected to be managed somewhere else, this module does not create any user.

-This module also does not manage firewall rules nor does it manage other software that may collide with the cowrie honeypot.
-For example, if you want cowrie to listen on port 22 you should disable ssh on that port elsewhere.

 ### Beginning with cowrie

 ```